 It is strictly prohibited to export shells, no matter what size!

 Curio shops will offer them to you, or kids at the beach.
 Do not buy them!
 All luggage items are scanned at the airport before you even get to the check in counter.
-You will pay heavy fines if you are caught with shells in your luggage or you will even end up in prison.
+You will pay heavy fines if you are caught with shells in your luggage.

 Curio shops will also try to sell you cow horns or any other animal parts.
 Only buy them if you receive an exportation permit from the Ministry of Agriculture.
 This applies to any animal part.
 The shop keepers will most probably tell you “hakuna matata” (no problem).
 It IS a BIG problem if you are caught with any animal part in your luggage without the official exportation permit.